What It Means

 What does "Sufficiency Rating" mean?

-A 0-100 score used by FHWA to determine a bridge's eligibility for federal repair or replacement funding.
+A 0-100 federal formula score used by FHWA to prioritize bridges for repair or replacement funding eligibility.

 Why does Sufficiency Rating matter for bridge safety?